hyphanet/plugin-WebOfTrust/STYLE.md

 - Commit messages however should not be too short, do explain very clearly what the commit aims to do and especially **why** it does that.

-  The "why" is very important for futher developers to be able to understand and debug the code!
+  The "why" is very important for future developers to be able to understand and debug the code!